The following are important items considered potential risk factors to the development of the businesses of the Gurunavi Group.

-Restaurant promotion service account for 91% of the Group's consolidated sales, and because growth is highly dependent on the number of member restaurants and contract fees of each restaurant, our business performance is influenced by the business environment in the food service industry.
+Restaurant promotion service account for 91% of the Group's consolidated sales, and because growth is highly dependent on the number of member restaurants and contract fees of each restaurant, our business performance is influenced by the business environment in the food service industry and changes in sales promotion policies of major accounts.
 Operating results may therefore be adversely affected in the event of events such as declines in the growth in number of member restaurants, or lower contract fees for each restaurant.

-The Group's restaurant information search website is subject to competition from several new businesses that have emerged due to the low barrier to entry.
-The Group has established two original and unique items of business infrastructure: an official online search service for restaurants, providing the latest, detailed and accurate information on member restaurants, and a 1,000-person strong support system through which Gurunavi builds strong relationships with restaurants.
+The Group has established two original and unique items of business infrastructure: an official online search service for restaurants, providing the latest, detailed and accurate information on member restaurants, and a 1,000-person strong support system through which the Group builds strong relationships with restaurants.
 By providing support from multiple angles, the Group aims to fulfill its mission to preserve, grow, and expand the restaurant culture in Japan and contribute to improving productivity in the food service industry.
-Gurunavi will continue aiming to retain its competitive position.
-Nevertheless, as the online restaurant search industry has a low barrier for entry and many new businesses are emerging, it is possible that trends or the emergence of a new business model among competitors could adversely affect operating results.
+The Group will continue aiming to retain its competitive position.
+Nevertheless, as the service to provide information through the internet has a low barrier for entry and many new businesses are emerging, it is possible that trends or the emergence of a new business model among competitors could adversely affect operating results.